 As a leader, Dr. Swain says he is responsible for clearing obstacles and providing support to employees.
 “It’s my responsibility to take care of everyone who takes care of patients, whether they’re providers or the staff who support, whether they are answering phones or cleaning treatment rooms,” he explained.

 MCHC CEO Rod Grainger said, “It is not often you find a leader that fits so well into your existing team.
-With his leadership philosophies, his skills and experience, as well as his personality, Matt is winning over the team and already having a positive influence the culture of our organization.
+With his leadership philosophies, his skills and experience, as well as his personality, Matt is winning over the team and already having a positive influence on the culture of our organization.
 His personal mission aligns with our mission for both our employees and our patients.
 I am thrilled to have him on board.”

 Regardless of what he is doing at any given moment, Dr. Swain says his ultimate focus is providing excellent, value-based healthcare to the local community.
 Sometimes that means treating patients directly; other times that means caring for the providers who care for the patients so they are free to do their jobs.